 For many years this voice had been a whisper, one that I’d mostly ignored.
 But that morning there was no denying it.
 I had asked for help and now I was receiving it.
-The voice said, Get clean and you’ll have everything you want.
+The voice said, “Get clean and you will live a life beyond your wildest dreams.”

 I had no choice but to listen.
 I had surrendered, and God was answering my prayer.